-There are two different methods for upgrading your version of OpenLiteSpeed:
+There are three different methods for upgrading or downgrading your version of OpenLiteSpeed:

 - LiteSpeed repository